Harry Yorston

 Henry Bowmaker Yorston (9 June 1929 – 17 May 1992) was a Scottish professional football player, who played for Aberdeen, and represented Scotland once.
 Yorston made over 200 league appearances for Aberdeen, scoring 98 goals.
-His uncle Benny was also a professional footballer who, like his nephew, played for Aberdeen and the Scottish national side.
+His uncle Benny was also a professional footballer who, like his nephew, played for Aberdeen and the Scotland national side.

 Yorston retired from professional football at the age of 28 after being offered a lucrative fish market porter job in Aberdeen.
 In 1972, he won £175,000 on the football pools.
 He died from brain cancer on 17 May 1992, at the age of 62.